UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 2. Query the BAND/ETH price from SushiSwap using 15-minute TWAP.
 3. Query the ETH/USD price as per UMIP-6.
 4. Multiply the BAND/ETH price by the ETH/USD price and round to 6 decimals to get the BAND/USD price.
-5. The mean of Steps 1 and 4 should be taken.
+5. The median of Steps 1 and 4 should be taken.
 6. The result from step 5 should be rounded to six decimals to determine the BANDUSD price.
 7. (for USD/BAND) Take the inverse of the result of step 5, before rounding, (1/ BAND/USD) to get the USD/BAND price, and round to 6 decimals.
 ```